Science Events

 wHAT DOES IT cost?

-The Summit is not a fundraiser: It is run at cost with the support of grant-funded projects and paid registrations.
+The Summit is not a fundraiser.
+It is a peer-to-peer meeting run at cost.
 Registration includes meals served during the day, as well as a festive Summit dinner on Monday.
-If you are eager to attend the Summit, but the expense is the only thing holding you back, please contact us to see if special arrangements are possible.

 How do I get there? where do I stay?
 Do I need a car?